LimelightPB/LimelightPlugin/README.md

 # LimelightPlugin
-A Pibooth plugin to send captured images to Limelight Server.
+A Pibooth plugin to send captured images to [LimelightServer](https://github.com/LimelightPB/LimelightServer).